Banner

 Motor skills are remediable through practice in many cases.
 If someone has weak muscles in their hands, those can be strengthened.
 If they have developed poor grasps as a habit, that can be addressed.
 Practicing controlling a tool will improve accuracy with that tool (think tennis, wood working, or playing guitar).
 Motor planning difficulties are a little more complex, but there is evidence that this area can be improved through remediation, especially before adolescence.

-Meanwhile, a child with purely visual-perceptual difficulties would be able to trace lines with perfect accuracy, but they would not see the details of the forms.
+Meanwhile, a child with purely visual-perceptual difficulties would be able to trace lines with accuracy, but they would not see or understand the details of the forms.
 They may copy a triangle as a lumpy circle and not see any difference, or make all their letters different sizes and with no spaces between words and not understand why the teacher is correcting them.
 They may not "see" the writing lines on the paper and may copy a sentence as a string of letters that get bigger and smaller and wander around the page.
+They may have visual memory problems and not be able to recall what each letter is supposed to look like.

 How can we address weak visual-perception skills in school?

-Instead, weaknesses in visual perception should be addressed by working around them.
+THEREFORE, weaknesses in visual perception are usually addressed by working around them.
 This can be done by enhancing cues for visual/spatial elements.
 That means:

 How can we address weak fine motor skills in school?